 Utilize Keepsakes to Take a Trip Down Memory Lane

-Utilize Keepsakes to Take ta Trip Down Memory Lane our homes.
+Utilize Keepsakes to Take a Trip Down Memory Lane in our homes.
 Ask your relatives to pull out treasured belongings.
 They can evoke sweet and loving memories, humorous tales, or sad trials.
 Items and the memories they evoke might include:

-• A favorite family book that a mother read to her children.
+A favorite family book that a mother reads to her children.

 Ask your relatives to share what they know and remember about each item.
 Ask them why they keep the items and if they'll ever part with them.